Toto Vespin II vs Toto Drake II – Reviews and Comparisons

 Toto Carlyle II is the skirted version of Toto Ultramax II.
 The difference between Toto Vespin II and Toto Carlyle II is that while the Vespin II is a two-piece toilet, Toto Carlyle II is a one-piece skirted toilet.

-Let us now look at Toto Vespin II and Toto Drake II toilet features in detail.
+Let us now look at the Toto Vespin II and Toto Drake II toilet features in detail.

 Is there any other difference between Toto Vespin II and Toto Drake II apart from their bowls being either skirted or non-skirted that set them apart?
 What else should you know before making your final purchase?